KMXV: Top 40 (1994–Present)

 In February 1993, longtime Top 40 outlet KBEQ flipped to country, leaving the Kansas City market with only one Top 40 station, KISF.
 However, KISF had a rimshot signal from the eastern part of the market (its transmitter was located near Odessa, Missouri at the time), while KMXV had a full-market, 100,000-watt signal, and a transmitter located within the city limits near the Truman Sports Complex, alongside most of the market's FM and TV stations.
 Taking advantage of the lack of a full-market signal for the format, KMXV began a slow transition to Top 40 from October 1993 through early 1994, shifting the adult contemporary format and personalities over to then-sister KUDL.
 On March 28, the change to "Mix 93.3" was complete.
 In the beginning, KMXV offered a heavily dance-leaning rhythmic Top 40 direction, but by January 1996, under the direction of new program director Jon Zellner, it had evolved to a more broad-based mainstream Top 40 which leaned at times towards adult/modern product in certain dayparts.
 By the Spring of 1997, Zellner led KMXV from 14th (a year earlier) to the #1 ranked radio station in Kansas City, a position it held three other times throughout the late 1990s and early 2000s.

 During the 1990s, KMXV underwent many ownership changes.
 Regent Broadcasting bought the station in June 1995, with Jacor purchasing it in October 1996.
 Jacor then sold the station to American Radio Systems in July 1997.
 Westinghouse/CBS bought American Radio Systems' stations (including KMXV) on September 19, 1997.
 In June 1998, CBS split off the radio division under the revived Infinity Broadcasting name, which would be renamed CBS Radio in December 2005.
 KMXV was sold off by CBS to Wilks Broadcasting in November 2006 as part of a nationwide reduction of radio stations by CBS.
 On June 12, 2014, Wilks announced that it was selling its Kansas City cluster (of which KMXV is part of) to Pittsburgh-based Steel City Media.
 The sale was approved on September 26, and was consummated on September 30.

 Despite being in competition with Top 40 station KKSW and rival KCHZ offering more rhythmic content than KMXV, KMXV maintained high ratings for years.
 However, this changed in late 2010, when KCHZ began overtaking them in the ratings.
 To combat this, KMXV began leaning more towards rhythmic content, while edging away from its long-time adult lean, and with sister station KCKC having relaunched its AC format with an upbeat approach in 2014, KMXV has moved more towards a current-based presentation in line with other Top 40/CHRs in the United States.
-(KCHZ's Top 40 format would move to sister KMJK (the former KISF) in October 2023).
+(KCHZ's Top 40 format would move to sister KMJK (the former KISF) in October 2023) and later KCJK in 2026.